Defending Your Case

 Why do I need a lawyer?

 Being arrested for any reason can be a very scary thing.
 It can also be confusing, especially if you are trying to navigate the world of Pennsylvania DUI law without an attorney.
-If you’re a first offender, you need to have someone who can help you fill out all of the proper forms, answer all your questions, make sure that you are properly prepared to appear in court, and know what to do when you are in Court.
+If you’re a first offender, you need to have someone who can help you fill out all of the proper forms, answer all your questions, make sure that you are properly prepared to appear in court, that you understand the license suspension consequences, and know what to do when you are in Court.
 Our office may be able to find a way of getting a reduction to the charges or a reduced license suspension.
 We may even be able to get some of the charges against you dropped.

 Bad Representation is Dangerous